 Last is the test, though it’s a pretty easy one.

-Here are all the documents you need to teach American and British English.
+Here are the links to purchase the documents you need to teach American and British English.
 Let me know what you think!

 Words for American and British English Spelling Sort (Word document)